 You might be wondering: What exactly is a Full Stack Analyst?
 It’s my catchall-phrase that I invented over the years to describe who I am and what I do.
 Let me explain by quickly telling my personal story.
 You can read the full story on my personal homepage.

 My career started out as a developer while I was still in school.
-I’ve built desktop applications, websites, and apps as a freelancer.
+Following that, I started building desktop applications, websites, and apps as a freelancer.
 This is where I learned about project- and demand management, handling stakeholders and building maintainable systems.
 But then I went to university and became a psychologist with courses in statistics, coaching, and corporate development.
-Right after university I started working full time in Digital Analytics, which was always part of what I did as developer anyway.
-This was accompanied by Data Science techniques I learned to use.
-In my current job I also handle BI topics and far more strategical areas as Analytics Lead and only Senior Analyst of the company.
+Once I graduated, I started working full time in Digital Analytics, which has always been a part of what I offered when working as a developer anyway.
+Later on, all of this was accompanied by Data Science techniques I learned to use.
+In a following job I also handle BI topics and far more strategical areas as Analytics Lead and only Senior Analyst of the company.

 The “Full Stack” term originates from system development, where front- and backend are traditionally separate from each other.
 People who work in both are often referred to as “Full Stack Developers”, since their skills and experience span across the whole tech stack.
 While I worked as one myself, I also find this term quite adequate for my current situation, where I cover all things Analytics.
 Therefore, this is how I call myself: Full Stack Analyst.

 Full Stack Analytics is not only what I do, but also what this blog is about.
 It covers both front- and backend of Analytics and marketing technology, as well as everything around it.